 By following these simple steps, you can also make sure you are planning future mountain adventures responsibly:

-- Find out where you can get a suitable mountain weather forecast for your chosen area – for example Mountain Weather Information Service - Snowdonia National Park
+- Check a suitable mountain weather forecast for your chosen area – for example Mountain Weather Information Service - Snowdonia National Park

 - Tell someone where you are going: leave a route plan and contact details